AtharvaWaykar/VectorStore/INSTRUCTIONS.md

 ### How the Mobile App Works

 `App.js` renders a `WebView` that loads the full HTML/CSS/JS application from `htmlContent.js` (an inline string export).
-There are no native React Native UI components — the entire interface is browser-based inside the WebView.
+There are no native React Native UI components for the inventory UI itself — the interface is browser-based inside the WebView.
+Voice recording is the main native exception: `App.js` bridges `expo-speech-recognition` events into the WebView so the Voice tab in `htmlContent.js` can show status, mic input level, transcripts, and debug events.
 This means:

 - All AI logic runs in the WebView's JS engine, not the React Native JS thread.
 - Changes to the UI require editing `htmlContent.js`.
-- Platform-specific adjustments (e.g., iOS safe-area padding) are handled via `Platform.OS` in `App.js`.
+- Platform-specific adjustments (e.g., iOS safe-area padding and native voice bridging) are handled in `App.js`.

 ### AI Embeddings